MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

 ### Recommendation

-Olist was establish in 2015, in period 2015-2018 is good to make new customer, but after this period, the more important that we need to retain customer then make a loyal customer
+Olist was establish in 2015, in period 2015-2018 is good to make new customer, but after this period, the more important that we need to retain customer then make a loyal customer.
+To do that We need to segment our customers then make a personalize marketing plan for each.

 #### **💡General for all segments**